-- Polluted Runoff It is well understood that stormwater runoff in urban and suburban environments tends to carry an assortment of sedimentation and pollutants into the streams and waterways that drain a region.
+It is well understood that stormwater runoff in urban and suburban environments tends to carry an assortment of sedimentation and pollutants into the streams and waterways that drain a region.
 The nature of those materials depends on numerous variables.
-Among them are the type and intensity of land use in the areas drained, the characteristics of rainfall flushing those areas, the urban development parameters used, and the effects of natural or specially deployed features that work to enhance or aggravate the quality of storm runoff. - Design Effects Based on scientific information derived and promulgated at the State and National levels, it is clear that hard surfaces that quickly drain areas tend to do nothing to enhance the quality of stormwater runoff.
+Among them are the type and intensity of land use in the areas drained, the characteristics of rainfall flushing those areas, the urban development parameters used, and the effects of natural or specially deployed features that work to enhance or aggravate the quality of storm runoff.

+Design Effects

+Based on scientific information derived and promulgated at the State and National levels, it is clear that hard surfaces that quickly drain areas tend to do nothing to enhance the quality of stormwater runoff.
 Likewise, stormflow across exposed earthen areas tends to carry undesirable sediment loads.
 Conversely, runoff that first travels through or over turf, wetland, or sedimentation features tends to transport smaller quantities of undesirable materials.
-For this reason one of the objectives of these Guidelines is to encourage the use of innovative facilities that minimize adverse affect(s) on water quality, provided the primary objective of protecting life and property is not compromised. - Known Problems Where persistent, known drainage problems exist, the primary focus must necessarily be on promoting public safety and minimizing flooding of property.
-In such areas improving the quality of storm runoff will be a carefully considered in light of public safety objectives.
+For this reason one of the objectives of these Guidelines is to encourage the use of innovative facilities that minimize adverse effect(s) on water quality, provided the primary objective of protecting life and property is not compromised.